 Over the last 20 years, we’ve seen the rental sector double in size.
 According to the English Housing Survey, an estimated 19% of households are now renting privately, accounting for over 11 million people in the UK.
 Until recently, build-to-rent (BTR) primarily focused on high-rise apartment schemes in the larger cities like London, Birmingham, and Manchester.
 Now we’re seeing the Single-Family suburban model gain popularity amongst housebuilders and investors alike, focusing on the less ‘traditional’ areas away from the city.

-The needs and wants of tenants have significantly changed over the last 18 months, heavily influenced by the pandemic.
+Our recent Whitepaper indicated the needs and wants of tenants have significantly changed over the last 24 months, heavily influenced by the pandemic.
 Additional green space, easy access to local amenities, and a bigger emphasis on home working are just a few of the key trends we’ve seen across the sector, trends for which BTR is perfect.
 This, paired with the increase in demand, has seen a bigger focus on the more suburban single-family BTR.

 BTR caters to a wide variety of investment models, and today’s landscape for rental investment has significantly changed.
 As we see demand continue to increase, we also see an increase in the need for rental homes to be built at scale and at pace.
 At Wise Living, we believe a forward fund approach is most beneficial, not just for investors, but also for the developer partners we work with who need to see this as an attractive proposition and a way to fuel growth and improve financial performance.